“The mind is like an umbrella. Its most useful when open.”—Walter Gropius

-It doesn’t matter whether you’re working with speedlights or monolights, one of the best ways to improve the quality of the light is by using an umbrella or a lightbank and each one has advantages and disadvantages.
-Your decision should be governed by one important rule: The closer the light is to the subject the softer it is; the further away a light source is the harder it becomes.
+It doesn’t matter whether you’re working with speedlights or monolights, one of the best ways to improve the quality of the light is by using an umbrella or a lightbank and each one has their own unique advantages and disadvantages.
+Your decision should ultimately be governed by one important rule: The closer the light is to the subject the softer it is; the further away a light source is the harder it becomes.

 Um-brellas provide a round, broad and soft source of lighting that can em-ulate natural outdoor lighting.
 Light-banks are rec-tangular, square or some-times oct-agonal and emulate the kind of soft, direct-ional lighting that’s produced by a window.
 Because umbrellas create broad lighting, they’re easier to use.
 You just point an umbrella at a portrait subject and bang, zoom nice soft lighting!
 And because rain versions have been around for 4,000 years umbrellas are simpler to construct and less expensive to purchase making them perfect for photographers that new to using lighting equipment.
 They’re cheap too.
 You can buy a 45-inch White Satin umbrella with Removable Black Backing for less than 15 bucks.
 In short, umbrellas are inexpensive, easy to use, and produce nice looking lighting.

 Kim was photographed with a Alien Bee 800B and 51-inch Paul C Buff White PLM parabolic umbrella ($29.95) against a Carbonite background from Silverlake Photo, using a Canon EOS 60D with EF-S15-85mm f/3.5-5.6 IS USM lens (at 35mm) with an exposure of 1/60 sec at f/11 and ISO 200.